python/devguide/committing.rst

    Check :ref:`patch` and :ref:`helptriage` to review what is expected of a patch.

-* **Do the changes meet the requirements of the patch checklist?**
-   :ref:`Run patchcheck <patchcheck>` to perform a quick confidence check on the changes.

 * **Does the patch break backwards-compatibility without a strong reason?**
    :ref:`Run the entire test suite <runtests>` to make sure that everything still passes.
 If there is a change to the semantics, then there needs to